Onopordum acanthium: Distribution and habitat

-Cotton thistle is native to Europe and Asia.
+Cotton thistles are native to Eurasia.
 The plant prefers habitats with dry summers, such as the Mediterranean region, growing best in sandy clay and calcareous soils which are rich in ammonium salts.
-It grows in ruderal places, as well as dry pastures and disturbed fields.
+It grows in ruderal places, as well as in dry pastures and fields.
 Its preferred habitats are natural areas, disturbed sites, roadsides, fields, and especially sites with fertile soils, agricultural areas, range/grasslands, riparian zones, scrub/shrublands valleys and plains along with water courses.
 Temperature and moisture, rather than soil nutrient concentrations, determine the ecological performance of Onopordum species.

 In Europe, the plant tends to colonise disturbed pastures.
 In its native range, cotton thistle is considered a weak competitor that needs regeneration gaps to develop and maintain stands; populations tend to retreat when disturbance ceases.
 The plant has been widely introduced at mid-latitudes across much of North America.

-Scotch thistle can spread rapidly.
+Scotch thistles can spread rapidly.
 For example, it was first found in Utah in 1963.
 By 1981, it covered approximately 6070 hectares in 17 counties.
 Eight years later, it had spread to cover more than 22,540 hectares in 22 counties.

 Ecology

-Onopordum acanthium reproduces only by seeds.
+Onopordum acanthium reproduces by seeds only.
 Most seeds germinate in autumn after the first rains, but some seeds can germinate year round under favourable moisture and temperature conditions.
 Seeds that germinate in late autumn become biennials.
-But when they germinate earlier, they can behave as annuals.
-Buried seed can remain viable in the soil seed bank for at least seven years and possibly for up to twenty years or more.
-Yearly seed production and seed dormancy are highly variable depending on environmental conditions.
-The slender and smooth achenes are about 3 mm long and are brown with gray markings.
+When they germinate earlier, they can behave as annuals.
+Buried seed can remain viable in the soil seed bank for at least seven years, possibly for up to twenty years or more.
+Yearly seed production and seed dormancy are highly variable, depending on environmental conditions.

+The slender and smooth achenes are about 3 mm long, brown with gray markings.
 They are tipped with a pappus of slender bristles.
 Mainly locally dispersed by wind, or more widely by humans, birds, wildlife, livestock or streams, the seeds are sensitive to light and only germinate when close to the surface.
-Seedlings will emerge from soil depths up to 4.5 cm, with 0.5 cm being optimal.
-While some seeds will germinate in the dark, studies indicate that most germination occurs with alternating light/dark cycles, with 8 hours being the optimal day length.
+Seedlings will emerge from soil depths up to 4.5 cm, 0.5 cm are optimal.
+While some seeds will germinate in the dark, most germination occurs with alternating light/dark cycles, with an optimal day length of eight hours.

-The leaves of cotton thistle provide food for the caterpillars of some Lepidoptera, such as the thistle ermine (Myelois circumvoluta).
+The leaves of cotton thistle are eaten by the caterpillars of some Lepidoptera, such as the thistle ermine (Myelois circumvoluta).